Anthem by Ayn Rand

 But he has been taught that these thoughts are sinful, and he knows that if anyone were to find out about his musings he would be punished immediately so he must remain silent.
 This could have been bearable if 7-2521 hadn’t discovered something so revolutionary it could change the way he and his people live and view the world, yet dare he tell anyone?
 Or should he continue his life unassuming and unnoticed despite this thrilling new information that burns inside of him?

 It seems that in a modern world of faceless online personas, underclasses and young generations consumed with apathy Anthem could not be more relevant.
-Rand was spot on with her view that a society cannot function smoothly as a whole if its individual inhabitants do not have a sense of identity – which is unfortunately a reoccurring issue throughout human history and is something that is likely to continue in the future.
+Rand was spot on with her view that a society cannot function smoothly as a whole if its individual inhabitants do not have a sense of identity.
 There needs to be more emphasis on a happiness brought about by achievements that are separate to the needs of the community, but how can this be achieved?
 How can we live our lives separate from others yet still feel accepted?
 How can we be aware of ourselves and our needs without being selfish?